cmshanahan/nhl-contract-predictions/README.md

 ### Error Metric and a Baseline
 To evaluate my model I selected Root Mean Squared Error (RMSE) due to its interpretability and applicability to regression problems.
 One main advantage of RMSE over some other error metrics is that it can be expressed in the same units as our targets, dollars and years.

+The mean NHL contract is signed at 2.6% ($2,150,000/year assuming a 2019 cap of $83 million) of the salary cap and is 2 years long.

+RMSE pick mean cap %: 2.9%
+    translates to 2019 Cap Hit of: $2,407,000
+RMSE pick mean length: 1.9 years

 ### kMeans Clustering:
 One notion I had going into this project was that there are different types of players who would have different stats valued differently when it comes to contract negotiations.
 I hypothesized that these inherent players groups could be separated and a more accurate model could be achieved by running separate linear models on each cluster independently.
 I ultimately had to reject this hypothesis as I found no method of clustering the players that resulted in cleanly separable groups.
 Running independent models on these clusters did no better than running a global non-parametric model.
 In fact by further segmenting my already small dataset, the variance problem became even worse.